kumar-roheit/Data-Engineer-with-Python/Airflow_Python/Airflow_dag.md

   * They run independently.
   * there are various types of Operators

-Types of Operators
+> Types of Operators
+  **BashOperator, PythonOperator, EmailOperator **

-Bash Operators
+-Bash Operators
 * used to execute bash command and scripts
 * run the command in a temporary directory